jamie2210/CI_MS3_RR/README.md

     https://pythonhosted.org/Flask-paginate/

-    and these tutorials;<br>
+    and these tutorials;

     https://www.youtube.com/watch?v=CnBYLXA9zXY

     https://www.youtube.com/watch?v=PSWf2TjTGNY&t=61s

-* For the send-email functionality I used some code from the code institute module from the
+* For the send-email functionality I used some code from the code institute learning platform.

 * I used this stack overflow page to better understand exception handling;

   https://stackoverflow.com/questions/33239308/how-to-get-exception-message-in-python-properly

-* For a better understanding on how to check for youtube links in javascript I used this stack overflow thread;
+* For a better understanding on how to check for YouTube links in javascript I used this stack overflow thread;

   https://stackoverflow.com/questions/28735459/how-to-validate-youtube-url-in-client-side-in-text-box